 Introducing ModMed TeleHealth

 Established patients are now able to receive care via a virtual office visit using the ModMed TeleHealth application for a variety of skin-related concerns.

-Please note that currently only patients whose legal residence is in Ohio are able to use the TeleHealth service at this time.
+Please note that currently only patients whose legal residence is in Ohio or Kentucky are able to use the TeleHealth service at this time.

 How it Works

 1. Contact the nursing staff to request a virtual visit.
 The nursing staff will briefly discuss your concerns to determine if a virtual visit is right for you.